LinkedInLearning/level-up-rust-3041143/README.md

 ```

 With `Letter` defined, we're able to build messages.
 A `Message` is
-defined as:
+defined as as a type alias:

 ```rust
 type Message = Vec<Letter>;
 ```

-It is a
-type alias for the `Vec<

 ## Testing your code